-A prospectus supplement and a supplemental indenture or authorizing resolutions relating to any series of debt securities being offered will include specific terms relating to such debt securities.
+We will prepare a prospectus supplement and a supplemental indenture or authorizing resolutions relating to any series of debt securities being offered, which will include specific terms relating to such debt securities.
 These terms will include some or all of the following:

-- the form and title of the debt securities; - the total principal amount of the debt securities; - the currency or currencies in which principal and interest will be paid; - the prices at which we will issue the debt securities; - the portion of the principal amount that will be payable if the maturity of the debt securities is accelerated; - any right we may have to defer payments of interest by extending the dates payments are due and whether interest on those deferred amounts will be payable as well; - the dates on which the principal of the debt securities will be payable; - the interest rate that the debt securities will bear and the interest payment dates for the debt securities; - any conversion or exchange provisions; - any optional redemption provisions; - any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - any Events of Default (as defined below) or covenants; and - any other terms of the debt securities.
+- the form and title of the debt securities; - the total principal amount of the debt securities; - whether the debt securities are senior or subordinated debt securities; - the currency or currencies in which principal and interest will be paid; - the prices at which we will issue the debt securities; - the portion of the principal amount that will be payable if the maturity of the debt securities is accelerated; - any right we may have to defer payments of interest by extending the dates payments are due and whether interest on those deferred amounts will be payable as well; - the dates on which the principal of the debt securities will be payable;

+- the interest rate that the debt securities will bear and the interest payment dates for the debt securities; - any conversion or exchange provisions; - any optional redemption provisions; - · any sinking fund or other provisions that would obligate us to repurchase or otherwise redeem the debt securities; - any changes to or additional events of default or covenants; - · the subordination, if any, of the debt securities and any changes to the subordination provisions of the subordinated indenture; and - any other terms of the debt securities.